scientific-python/blog.scientific-python.org/content/posts/networkx/aTSP/my-summer-of-code-2021/index.md

 [Testing](https://github.com/mjschwenne/networkx/commit/495458842d3ec798c6ea52dc1c8089b9a5ce3de5) - _Rewrote Kruskal's algorithm to respect partitions and tested that while stubbing the iterators in a separate file_

-[I'm not entirly sure how the commit hook works...](https://github.com/mjschwenne/networkx/commit/3d81e36c8313013a3ae4c4dfc6517c3bde8d826e) - _Added test cases and finalized implementation of Spanning Tree Iterator in the incorrect file_
+[I'm not entirely sure how the commit hook works...](https://github.com/mjschwenne/networkx/commit/3d81e36c8313013a3ae4c4dfc6517c3bde8d826e) - _Added test cases and finalized implementation of Spanning Tree Iterator in the incorrect file_

 [Moved iterators into the correct files to maintain proper codebase visibility](https://github.com/mjschwenne/networkx/commit/d481f757125a699f69bf5c16790d2e727e3cc159) - _Realized that the iterators need to be in `mst.py` and `branchings.py` respectively to keep private functions hidden_